 Has the Data Coalition taken a position on the Financial Transparency Act?

-Representing members from the data analytics, technology, and management fields, the Data Coalition formally endorsed the Financial Transparency Act in September 2019.
-The Data Coalition has supported earlier versions of this legislation in the 114th and 115th Congress.
+Representing members from the data analytics, technology, and management fields, the Data Coalition endorsed the current version of the Financial Transparency Act.
+The Data Coalition also previously endorsed the Financial Transparency Act in the 114th, 115th, and 116th Congresses.

 What other organizations endorsed the Financial Transparency Act?